feasgal/tw-portfolio/project/docs/sample/explanation/sharable-licenses.md

 Shared licensing layers a **server** on top of individual components.
 Seats live on an Acme dongle you control, but clients obtain **leases** over the network.

-Key constraint: for shared use, seats must reside on an **Acme dongle attached to the server host**.
+Key constraint: for shared use, seats must be on an **Acme dongle attached to the server host**.
 Clients lease from that server across the LAN/VPN.

 ## Components